 post

 SOCIAL ANXIETY: BREAKING LINKS TO THE PAST

 “I recall standing in front of my class and seeing all the faces of my classmates as they listened to me talk.
 The words flowed easily until the dreaded stumble and stutter.
 I suddenly felt everything shift and change.
-My voice became less strong, the words did not flow as easily and I could see… Continue reading
+My voice became less strong, the words did not flow as easily and I could see the faces change.
+They became characterized by judgment,… Continue reading

+post